 For solo travellers: Accommodation is based on sharing a twin room with another solo traveller of the same gender.
-A limited number of rooms for single occupancy are available on a first come first served basis, subject to a single supplement.
+A limited number of rooms for single occupancy are available on a first come first served basis, subject to a single supplement of £400.
 Please enquire for availability.

 All meals are included throughout the trip.
 Lunch each day will be either a wilderness picnic or taken at a local cafe/restaurant.
 Drinks and snacks are provided throughout the day as you require.
 Based upon our knowledge and experience, we will visit the best places to eat along the route.